 Scripture Reading: Song of Songs 1 - 2 …

 Books written about Solomon's "Song of Songs" have been enthusiastically received by many over the past century, and especially in recent years.
 The passion of love expressed between the "Beloved" and her "Lover" has been presented as the ideal of the marital love expressed between a wife and her husband.
-Solomon's words are interpreted to refer to the physical desire and sexual intimacy which God designed to express the oneness of a man and a woman.
+Solomon's words are interpreted to refer to the physical desire and sexual intimacy that God designed to express the oneness of a man and a woman.
 Yet, prior to the early twentieth century Solomon's "Song of Songs" was almost exclusively interpreted as an allegory of the relationship between God and His people, and ultimately between Christ and His Church.
 So which is right?

 Perhaps we cannot say with certainty, yet it seems that the context of Solomon's writings … the building of the temple and a time of perhaps unequaled prosperity for Israel, the chosen people of God … would indicate that these words, while using the intimacy of marital love as a word picture, point to the passion and intimacy of God for His people and the response of those who receive His love.
 God spoke through the prophet Isaiah, saying, "For your Maker is your husband - the LORD Almighty is His Name - the Holy One of Israel is your Redeemer …" (Isaiah 54:5).
 And when His people turned away from Him, God spoke through the prophet, Jeremiah, saying, "Return, faithless people, for I am your husband" (Jeremiah 3:14).